ansble/monument/readme.md

 #### noSniff
 If set to false this turns off the X-Content-Type-Options header for all browsers.
 This header prevents browsers from trying to infer mime type when a file with a mime type is downloaded.
 This helps prevent download related vulnerabilities and the misinterpretation of file types.

+#### frameguard
+Guard is a weird looking word.
+Not that we have that out of the way frameguard allows you to specify under what conditions your application may be wrapped in an `iframe`.
+Setting `action: 'DENY'` means that your site may never be wrapped in an `iframe`.
+The default is 'SAMEORIGIN' which allows wrapping of your site by essentially your app.
+The last allowed setting, `action: 'ALLOW-ORIGIN'`, requires that you pass a `domain` value as well.
+It allows the specified domain to wrap your application in an iframe.
+All the calculations for `SAMEORIGIN` and `ALLOW-ORIGIN` follow the CORS rules for determining origin.
+So `www.designfrontier.net` and `designfrontier.net` are different origins.

 ## v2.0.0!
 Despite it being a major release this is actually a pretty bland one.
 It's a major release because monument 2+ requires you to be running on node > 4.0.0.
 It is a rewrite and cleanup in ES6 syntax.